-What are the FFM’s requirements for consent to contact?
+What are the Federally-Facilitated Marketplace’s (FFM) requirements for consent to contact?

-The Centers for Medicare & Medicaid Services (CMS) Understanding Marketplace Compliance Rules & Regulations presentation laid out additional requirements for life and health insurance brokers to obtain consent to contact prior to providing assistance.
-This article will cover the verification and consent health and life insurance brokers must obtain from their clients when assisting with Marketplace and ACA enrollments.
+On September 1, 2022, The Centers for Medicare & Medicaid Services (CMS) Understanding Marketplace Compliance Rules & Regulations presentation laid out additional requirements for ACA health insurance brokers to obtain consent to contact before providing assistance.
+This article will cover the verification and consent insurance brokers must obtain from their clients when assisting with Marketplace and ACA enrollments.

 The consent to contact guidelines include: